Mrityunjay3/shakespaere_gpt/README.md

 ## Overview

 Welcome to ShakesPaere GPT.
+This language model has been made following the amazing lectures curated and delivered by Andres Karpathy (Co-founder of OpenAI).
 This repository contains a Language Model built using PyTorch, specifically designed to generate text that emulates the unique literary style of Shakespeare.
 The model leverages a transformer architecture, renowned for its effectiveness in natural language processing tasks.
+The model is trained on the dataset "input.txt" which is a compilation of all of Shakespeare's work (popularly known as tiny Shakespeare).

 ## Technical Specifications